single-cell-data/SOMA/brainstorming.md

 20. Simplified dataframe indexing to indexed/non-indexed.
 Removed from data model; isolated to only those operations affected.
 21. Add parameter for storage engine-specific config, to read/write/create ops
 22. Support both sparse and dense ndarray in SOMAExperiment X slot.
+23. Split read batch_size and partitioning, and clarify intent.